apache/parquet-site/content/en/blog/features/alp_encoding.md

 ALP was developed by the [Database Architectures Group at CWI](https://www.cwi.nl/en/research/database-architectures/) and uses smart tricks to represent floating-point data as integers.

-ALP shines on values that represent DECIMAL but are modeled as FLOAT/DOUBLE:
+ALP shines on values that represent decimals but are modeled as FLOAT/DOUBLE:
 - Monetary values (exchange rates, public funds, stocks, prices, etc.)
 - Geographic coordinates (longitude/latitude)
 - Scientific measures (temperature, pressure, speed, degrees, etc.)